We travelled across Ha Long Bay on the Cat Ba Island Ferry to Cat Ba Island, which is way cheaper than any local private boats or day trips.

 The Local Island Bus to Cat Ba Town

 We docked on the north end of Cat Ba island at Bến phà Gia Luận ferry terminal and looked for the local bus to Cat Ba town.
-The bus is timed to meet the ferry and transport locals across the island so was there when we arrived.
+The bus is timed to meet the ferry and transport locals across the island so were there when we arrived.

 There are private taxis and minivans waiting around but these might scam you with a sky-high price.